Recess Refresh - It's Not so Elementary!

-iii Does Better Recess Equal a Better School Day?
-2013.
+ii Does Better Recess Equal a Better School Day?2013.
 Robert Wood Johnson Foundation.
+Accessed February 18, 2018.

-Huddle up with your school’s Program Advisor, P.E. teacher, and other teachers to help brainstorm ideas, build a schedule, and find equipment.
-Remember to include the whole team: your principal to give your plan a thumbs-up, parents to help supervise recess activities and students to lend their ideas (and muscle) to build your outdoor environment and activities.
+Huddle up with your school’s Program Advisor, PE teacher and other teachers to help brainstorm ideas, build a schedule and find equipment.
+Remember to include the whole team: your principal to give your plan a thumbs-up, parents to help supervise recess activities and students to lend their ideas (and muscle) to improve your outdoor environment and activities.

 Students!
 Here are some things you can do to get things going!

-- Work with a group to take photos of your current playground and use the Internet to search for examples of what your team would consider a “better” playground.
-Use your photos (and get student feedback) to create a presentation for the principal and parent organization showing what is and what could be at your school.
+- Work with a group to take photos of your current playground and physical activity areas (gym, track, fields, courts) and use the Internet to search for examples of what your team would consider a “better” looking scene.
+Use your photos to create a presentation for the principal and parent organization showing what is versus what could be at your school.

-- Survey your classmates to find out what their most and least favorite things about recess are.
-Use the information in your presentation to the principal and in your planning for action.
+- Survey students across all grade levels to find out what their most and least favorite things about recess or physical activity times are.
+Include this information in your presentation to the principal and in your planning for action.

 Gather a group of students to organize a Recess Review.
-Use the review to explore the conditions of the playground.
-Make a list that details how students currently use the space and think about how various parts of the playground area might be better used for new activities or equipment.
+Use the review to explore the conditions at your school.
+Make a list that details how students currently use the space and think about how various areas might be better used for new activities or equipment.

-Using your Recess Review as reference, meet with your Program Advisor to brainstorm ways the playground, and recess time, can be better.
-Strategies for Recess in Schools, released by the Centers for Disease Control and Prevention and SHAPE America in January 2017, can help you organize your information and think about strategies that will work for your school.
-Remember: Studies have shown that students benefit from free time to choose their activities.iv They also benefit from structured time for physical activityvi when they can also interact positively with friends.
+Using your Recess Review as reference, meet with your Program Advisor to brainstorm ways the physical activity and play time can be better.
+Strategies for Recess in Schools, released by the Centers for Disease Control and Prevention and SHAPE America in January 2017, can help you organize your information and think about strategies that will work for your school, whether it’s recess in an elementary school or physical activity times before, during and after school at middle schools and high schools.
+The CDC/SHAPE America document is specific to recess but its content can be applied to any physical activity time where students have choices.iv Remember: Studies have shown that students benefit from free time to choose their activities.iv v They also benefit from structured time for physical activity when they can also interact positively with friends.vi

-Work with playground personnel (e.g., teachers, aides or volunteers) to make sure they feel comfortable with helping students find the balance between time for structured activities and time for activities that students choose themselves.
+Work with personnel who supervise recess and other physical activity times (e.g., teachers, aides or volunteers) to make sure they feel comfortable with helping students find the balance between time for structured activities and time for activities that students choose themselves.

-Talk with students about the kinds of games or sports they’d like to play at recess.
-Maybe create a survey or poll.
-Use these Fuel Up to Play 60 Survey Tools for ideas.
+Talk with students about the kinds of games or sports they’d like to play at recess or during a free period.
+Consider creating a survey or poll.
+Use these Fuel Up to Play 60 Polling Resources for ideas.

 Plan a Recess Dress-Up Day.
-That’s the day you “dress up” your playground with new activities and play spaces.
+That’s the day you “dress up” your playground, gym or outdoor area with new activities and spaces.
 Ask volunteers to come to school on the weekend to help with clean-up, planting trees or grass, installing equipment and painting scenes and activity spaces on the paved areas.
 Fuel Up to Play 60 playground stencils have tons of designs for activity spaces.
-Encourage students to participate, too.
-The playground is their space to enjoy and take care of.
+Encourage all students to participate.
+These areas are everyone’s to enjoy and take care of.

 Make your space a place for everyone.
-Think about areas of the playground that can serve different purposes.
+Think about areas of the playground and school that can serve different purposes.
 This Action for Healthy Kids (AFHK) Toolkit for Quality Recess provides lots of planning information, including step-by-step guidelines to help meet everyone’s needs.
-Have students work together, using the planning materials, to map out an ideal use of space for the playground and the rest of the school grounds.
+Again, while written for traditional recess, the ideas can be adapted for upper-level schools and students as well.
+Have students work together, using the planning materials, to map out an ideal use of space for the playground and other designated places on the school grounds.
 Use ideas from the AFHK toolkit as well as ideas from these resources:

 - Inclusive Play: Projects of Distinction